Skip to main content

 Since MSPs are also prepared to handle multiple time zones, they must stay informed about the various technologies used worldwide.

-2) Knowing the services with the highest value add
+2) Knowing the services with the highest value added

-To be future-ready, MSPs must figure out those services constantly in client demand and offer the most value added.
+To be future-ready, MSPs must identify services that are consistently in demand by clients and offer the most value-added.
 Since big data and analytics are the future of businesses, MSPs should develop technical expertise in their areas to help clients collate and analyze their data for apt business insights.

 3) The right methodology

-Organizations should focus on quality and improvement methodologies to enhance the managed service provider (MSP) business model.
-This approach can help MSPs devise quality improvement goals, establish values and a quality-based culture, analyze data, communicate outcomes, and improve risk management.
+Organizations should focus on quality and improvement methodologies to enhance the MSP business model.
+This approach can help MSPs set quality improvement goals, establish values and a culture based on quality, analyze data, communicate outcomes, and enhance risk management.

 Pros and Cons – Managed Services Engagement Model